The Difference Between Assisted Living and Memory Care

 What is Assisted Living?

-Assisted living is a housing and support option for older adults or those with disabilities that ensures adults have the help they need to quickly and easily complete their normal daily living activities.
+Assisted living is a housing and support option for older adults or those with disabilities that ensure adults have the help they need to quickly and easily complete their normal daily living activities.
 Daily living activities include tasks like eating, staying mobile and personal hygiene.
 Most communities also offer supplementary help such as medication management when needed or requested.
 All services are personalized for the individual that needs them, so residents maintain their independence while receiving the help they need and want.

 While in an assisted living community, you will not only have access to personal care services, you’ll also have private or shared housing and, in most cases, assistance with daily chores or other activities to further improve your life.
-For example, you may take advantage of linen services to reduce your workload, or enjoy onsite health and recreational activities.
+For example, you may take advantage of linen services to reduce your workload or enjoy onsite health and recreational activities.
 Many communities also offer 24-hour security, along with other services that are designed to:

 - Provide the comfort of home without the burden of home maintenance